 - Compatibility with other Google Cloud Services: You can use Google Cloud SQL with just about any other service offered by Google cloud as well as with your favorite Google products such as Google sheet without having to worry about the configurations and installations.

-If you have any doubts or queries related to GCP, do post on GCP Community
+If you have any doubts or queries related to GCP, do a post on GCP Community

 Some added features:

-- Billing: As Google Cloud SQL is provided as a service you also get a pay per you payment option just as any other service of Google Cloud.
-There is also a payment option termed as packages for data that you access most frequently which might be more cost effective in these situations.
+- Billing: As Google Cloud SQL is provided as a service you also get a pay-per-you payment option just as any other service of Google Cloud.
+There is also a payment option termed packages for data that you access most frequently which might be more cost-effective in these situations.